g-troiani/Finance/README.md

 ## Running Kedro

-You can run your Kedro project with:
+You can run the Kedro project with:

 ```
 kedro run